-As previously mentioned Rosehill has three main routes for the allocation of its houses.
+As previously mentioned, Rosehill has three main routes for the allocation of its houses.
 Broad targets have been set for each of these routes, but it is recognised that there needs to be a flexibility to respond to particular demands.
-For example the homeless referral target is set at 25%, but due to the level of referrals that might be received the outcome could be that 30% of lets are made to homeless referrals.
+For example, the homeless referral target is a minimum of 45% but due to the Homelessness and Housing Emergency, this may be higher.

-Internal Transfers 25% Homeless Referrals 25% External List 50%
+Internal Transfers 25%

+Homeless Referrals 45%

+External List 30%